Energia Group: Energia

 Energia was founded in 1999 and became the first independent supplier in Northern Ireland.
 Within a year it had entered the Irish business electricity market.
 By 2003, Energia had established itself as Ireland's leading independent energy business supplying over 30% of large industrial electricity requirements.
 Energia now supplies over 250,000 homes in the Republic of Ireland.

 Energia Renewables and Flexible Generation

 Energia Flexible Generation generates electricity through Huntstown power station, whilst Energia Renewables generates via wind power across the island of Ireland.

 History

-Energia Group (formerly Viridian Group) was formed in 1998 as a holding company for Northern Ireland Electricity plc, the purpose of the reorganisation was to "step up the move into unregulated markets and for expansion overseas."
+Energia Group (formerly Viridian Group) was formed in 1998 as a holding company for Northern Ireland Electricity plc (NIE), the purpose of the reorganisation was to "step up the move into unregulated markets and for expansion overseas."
 NIE was a public utility which was privatised in 1993.
 Formerly a vertically integrated monopoly, NIE's power stations were demerged and sold prior to privatisation.

-On 6 October 2006 Viridian's board agreed the acquisition of the group by ElectricInvest, a company owned by the international investment firm Arcapita.
+On 6 October 2006, Viridian's board agreed the acquisition of the group by ElectricInvest, a company owned by the international investment firm Arcapita.
 The acquisition, which valued Viridian at £1.62 billion, was completed on 8 December 2006.